bahmutov/cypress-workshop-ci/slides/circleci/README.md

 - "Make Cypress Run Faster by Splitting Specs" at https://glebbahmutov.com/blog/split-spec/ Dec 2020
 - "Faster, easier, end-to-end testing with CircleCI and Cypress" at https://www.youtube.com/watch?v=v7FCj2LOWgE Oct 2020

++++

+## Bonus: Cypress Integration App for X

+Post pull request results from any CI to GitHub / GitLab / BitBucket

+Watch the video "Add Cypress GitHub Integration To A Repo Step By Step" https://youtu.be/4TLjsCmXZlM

 ---

 ## ⌛️ Review